voteflux/flux/CONSTITUTION.md

 * The voting system must be made available at all times from January 1 until January 31.
 * All members who were members on the preceding July 1 shall be eligible to vote, and no other person shall be eligible to vote

-As soon as possible, and in any case no later than 72 hours after the conclusion of the election, the results of the election shall be published and the winner will take the position of leader.
+As soon as possible, and in any case no later than 72 hours after the conclusion of the election, the results of the election shall be published and the winner will take the position of Leader.
+In the event of a tie, the winner shall be determined randomly.

 #### Deputy Leader